MacKenzieOBrian/Blackjack/README.md

 Key Features:

-Simulates the game of Blackjack, a classic card game commonly played in casinos.
+Simulates the game of Blackjack
-Allows players to place bets and make decisions during their turn.
+Allows players to place bets
-Implements a basic strategy for the computer dealer, automating its gameplay.
-Tracks the player's money balance and handles bets accordingly.
+Implements a basic strategy for the computer dealer Tracks the player's money balance
-Provides an option for players to play again after completing a round.
+Provides an option for players to play again